-LESSON OBJECTIVES Teaching and learning ideas and activities LEARNING OUTCOMES How do Hindu people show what they believe about gods and goddesses?
-Pupils will learn: Describe the symbolism of Hindu murtis / statues of the gods and goddesses.
-Find out more about asking good questions about religion.
-Look for similarities and differences between different murtis of the gods and goddesses.
-Think of reasons why some Hindu people use murtis / statues of the gods and goddesses in worship.
-How and Why do Hindus use murtis (statues) to worship?
-These two lessons (take the time you need to and use the ideas flexibly) explore some of the ways in which Hindus express ideas about ultimate reality and the gods and goddesses including beliefs about the Trimurti - Brahma (creator), Vishnu (preserver), Shiva (destroyer).
-Pupils will use two examples of Hindu texts which 'describe the indescribable'.
+LESSON Teaching and learning ideas and activities LEARNING OUTCOMES How do Hindu people show what they believe about gods and goddesses?
+Pupils will learn: How and Why do Hindus use murtis (statues) to worship?
+These activities will help pupils to These two lessons (take the time you need to and use the ideas flexibly) explore some ways in which Hindus express ideas about ultimate reality and the gods and goddesses.
+These two lessons (take the time you need to and use the ideas flexibly) explore some ways in which Hindus express ideas about ultimate reality and the gods and goddesses.
+Talk to the class about the Trimurti - Brahma (creator), Vishnu (preserver), Shiva (des Pupils will use two examples of Hindu texts which 'describe the indescribable'.
 Talk to the class about the ways in which objects can tell stories.
 Ask them to think of examples: What can we learn from a conker?
-How does the oak tree get inside the acorn?
-What does a person's dress tell you about what they like?
-If you meet someone holding a gun, and someone holding a bunch of flowers, what might these objects say about them?
-This person is connected to Ask the children in pairs to come up with three things to hold, or to name if you prefer a speak and listen game, that are clues to the character they are thinking of, and see if others can guess the person.
-For example: wand / schoolbook / glasses (Harry Potter); red shirt /silver cup / shin guard (Wayne Rooney); nappy, crown, newspaper (Prince George).
+How does the oak tree get inside the ac What does a person's dress tell you about what they like?
+If you meet someone holding a bunch of flowers, what might these objects say about the This person is connected to Ask the children in pairs to come up with three things to or to name if you prefer a speak and listen game, that are clues to the character they thinking of, and see if others can guess the person.
+For example: wand / schoolbook / (Harry Potter); red shirt /silver cup / shin guard (Wayne Rooney); nappy, crown, news (Prince George).
 Ask them to devise some more examples - your head teacher and the children themselves are good, fun examples.
-Give groups of 4 children a large sheet of paper divided into quarters, with a picture of a Hindu god or goddess in the middle - an internet search will provide many pictures you could use.
+Give groups of 4 children a large sheet of paper divided into quarters, with a picture o Hindu god or goddess in the middle - an internet search will provide many pictures you use.
 One quarter is for 'What' questions: (What is it?
 What is it for?
-What doyou notice?
-What is it made from?
+What do you noti What is it imade from?
 What is it like?
 What does it stand for?
 What might it cost?)
-One quarter has 'How' questions (How was it made?
-How is it used?
-How could you get one?
-How can we find out more about it?
+Or can we find out more about it?
 How do religious people feel about it?).
-The third quarter has 'When' questions (When was it made?
-When was it bought?
-When is it used?
-When people use it, how do they feel?
-When do I use something like it?).
-The final quarter has 'Why' questions (Why is it lik These activities will help pupils to work towards achieving the following expected outcomes: Emerging: Identify beliefs about God that are held by Hindus (B1).
-Expected: Describe some of the ways in which Hindus describe God (A1).
-Ask questions and suggest some of their own responses to ideas about God (C1).
-Identify how and say why it makes a difference in people's lives to believe in God (B1).
-Exceeding: Discuss and present their own ideas about why there are many ideas about God and express their own understanding of God through words, symbols and the arts (C1).
+The final quarter has 'Why questions (Why is it like this?
+Why do some people value think it precious?
+Why do some people make these?
+Why do some people value think it precious?
+Why do some people find it strange or scary?
+Why are we studying i RE?) work towards achieving the following expected outcomes: throyer).
+Emerging: Identify beliefs about God that are held by Hindus (B1). orn? ng a em?
+Expected: bhold, Describe some of the ways in which Hindus describe God (A1). paper Ask questions and suggest some of their own responses to ideas about God (C1). of a Identify how and say why it makes a difference in people's lives to believe in God (B1).
+Exceeding: Discuss and present their own ideas about God and express their own